Tuesday, November 1, 2011

 Directed By: Howard Greenhalgh

-Rock Dust Light Star found that Jamiroquai was comfortable enough to switch their own stylistic tempos when it suited them.
-The peaks of their first two records can’t be compared to Rock Dust Light Star because the fact is that they’ve become that good.
+Rock Dust Light Star had Jamiroquai comfortable enough to switch their styles when it suited them.
+The peaks of their first two records can’t be compared to Rock Dust Light Star because the fact is that they've become that good.
 Even the low key performances here are slick and accessible, in a good sense.
-That isn’t a bad thing, as Jamiroquai has made some of the best mainstream music around.
-Tastefully crafted, contemporary and retro without any of the irony, and bearing the traits to reach eventual classic status.
-It will be up to fans to accept that they may have started on “Planet Home,” but they’ve travelled to a galaxy of funk-disco composite ectasy far, far away and we’re just along for the ride.
-Five stars out of five.-QH
+Jamiroquai are contemporary and retro without any of the irony.
+It will be up to fans to accept that they started on “Planet Home,” but they've since traveled to a galaxy of funk-disco ecstasy far, far away.
+We’re just along for the ride.
+Five out of five stars.-QH

 [Editor's Note: Rock Dust Light Star is available in all music retailers, in-store or online, that specialize in import materials.
 For more information on Jamirquai, visit: http://www.jamiroquai.com/-QH]